Lobular carcinoma in situ (LCIS)

 - Careful observation

-- Taking a medication to reduce cancer risk (chemoprevention)
+- Taking a medication to reduce cancer risk (preventive therapy)

 If you've been diagnosed with LCIS, your doctor may recommend more frequent exams to closely monitor your breasts for signs of cancer.
 This may include:

-- Frequent breast self-exams to develop breast familiarity and to detect any unusual breast changes
+- Monthly breast self-exams to develop breast familiarity and to detect any unusual breast changes

-- Clinical breast exams at least twice a year
+- Clinical breast exams every year by a health care provider

 - Screening mammograms every year

-- Other imaging techniques, such as MRI, if you have other risk factors and a strong family history of breast cancer
+- Consideration of other imaging techniques, such as breast MRI or molecular breast imaging, especially if you have additional risk factors for breast cancer, such as a strong family history of the disease

 Preventive therapy (chemoprevention) involves taking a medication to reduce your risk of breast cancer.